core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * 'exp': with value the expiration time of the keying material of the OSCORE group specified in the 'gp_material' parameter, encoded as a CBOR unsigned integer.
 This field contains a numeric value representing the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time, ignoring leap seconds, analogous to what specified for NumericDate in {{Section 2 of RFC7519}}.

 A client receiving an informative response uses the information above to set up the Group OSCORE Security Context, as described in {{Section 2 of I-D.ietf-core-oscore-groupcomm}}.
-Note that the client does not obtain a Sender ID of its own, hence it installs a Security Context that a "silent server" would, i.e. without Sender Context.
+Note that the client does not obtain a Sender ID of its own, hence it installs a Security Context that a "silent server" would, i.e., without Sender Context.
 From then on, the client uses the received keying material to process the incoming multicast notifications from the server.

 The server complies with the following points.